 “The Corporate Leadership Council found that the most engaged employees are 87% less likely to leave their organization.
 With the high cost of replacing employees it’s best to avoid this situation and create a healthy company culture.”

 Dr. Debra Villar offers five ways to do exactly that:

 A company with great culture asks their staff for feedback.
 This can be hard for the employees says Linda Hill, the Wallace Brett Donham Professor of Business Administration at Harvard Business School: “The major reason people don’t give the boss feedback is they’re worried that the boss will retaliate because they know that most of us have trouble accepting negative feedback”.

 However, listening to the needs, suggestions, and positive and negative feedback is essential to develop a healthy company culture.
 There are many ways to get feedback, from employee surveys, to team meetings, to whiteboards in common areas that people can write thoughts or suggestions; this allows staff to have a voice and feel like they can contribute to the shared vision and company goals.

-Change is usually estimated on how it can affect the organisation.
+Change is usually estimated on how it can affect the organization.
 Planning, communicating and involving staff can ease the change.
-Hiring new staff to join a team should be based on qualifications and experience but it is essential they also fit into the organisations culture.
+Hiring new staff to join a team should be based on qualifications and experience but it is essential they also fit into the organizations culture.